 The UBC created the Connecting Utah Survey to receive feedback from Utahns regarding the state of broadband connectivity in their community.
 Tailored versions of the survey were created to accommodate various stakeholder perspectives.
 Specific surveys were developed for each of the following stakeholder groups: residents, businesses, community leaders, local government or Tribal employees, and elected officials.
 The surveys were available in English and Spanish, and accessible online or in print form (upon request).
-A toll-free hotline number was provided for individuals who lacked digital connectivity to report a no-service Utah Internet Speed Test.
+A toll-free hotline number was provided for individuals who lacked digital connectivity to report no internet service at their location.

 The surveys and the toll-free hotline number were widely distributed through stakeholder meetings, workshops, and events as well as targeted email and social media campaigns through local community channels throughout the state.
 Following the community workshops, local municipalities, counties, community organizations, educational organizations, and religious organizations were given content to promote the Connecting Utah initiative and were encouraged to distribute this information through their networks and communication channels.
+Connecting Utah Survey results can be found in the Appendices.